Programming-0101/TheBook/ReadMe.md

 actionLink: /Teach/
 features:
 - title: Objects First
-  details: Objects in programming are treated as fundamental, right up there with Variables
+  details: Objects are fundamental in programming, right up there with Variables
 - title: Code Samples and Explanations
   details: 80+ data types in the code samples and practice questions, arranged topically
 - title: Unit Testing